Believing in accessibility for all

 6.0 Putting things right

 6.1 We aim to resolve expressions of dissatisfaction quickly, wherever possible at first point of contact with a customer, either by our customer services team or by the relevant service area.
 If the matter cannot be resolved quickly, we follow a two-stage complaints process detailed as Stage 1 and Stage 2.
-If we have made a mistake, there are several ways we can try to put it right.
-This includes:

 • Reviewing a decision that has already been made.